brendanmurty/site/README.md

 Then add some new Environment Secrets to the `deploy` Environment:

-- SSH Host:
+1. SSH Host:
   - Name: `SSH_HOST`
   - Value: IP address of your web server
   - Example: `123.1.2.3`
-- SSH Username:
+2. SSH Username:
   - Name: `SSH_USERNAME`
   - Value: The username you use to login to the server
   - Example: `jane_doe`
-- SSH Password:
+3. SSH Password:
   - Name: `SSH_PASSWORD`
   - Value: The password you use to login to the server
   - Example: `s$crt534^fff`
-- Remote Directory:
+4. Remote Directory:
   - Name: `REMOTE_DIRECTORY`
   - Value: The directory where the Git repository is located on the server
   - Example: `/home/jane_doe/site`

+Go back to your forked repository on GitHub, then go to `Settings > Secrets > Actions`.

+Add the above secrets again as Repository Secrets.

-#### Process
+### Deployment - Process

 After testing locally, commit and push your changes up to your remote forked repository.